siyuan-note/user-guide-en_US/Markdown User Guide/Markdown Basic Syntax_20200924085905-kxykwln.sy.md

    | ✅ Safe              | ❌ Unsafe            |
    | --------------------- | --------------------- |
    | # First-level heading | # First-level heading |
-3. Try not to use Setext grammar to write headings, because Setext grammar can only write to secondary headings
+3. Try not to use Setext syntax to write headings, because Setext syntax can only write to secondary headings

 ## Paragraph